cloudtruth/Config-The-Hard-Way/kubetruth/configuringkubetruth.md

   k8s-deploy:
     scope: "override"
     skip: false
-    project_selector: "^k8s-"
+    project_selector: "wordpress"
     resource_templates:
       deployment: '{% if templates.names contains "deployment" %}{{ templates.deployment }}{% endif %}'
       service: '{% if templates.names contains "service" %}{{ templates.service }}{% endif %}'
 ```

-Ensure that the `ctdeploytest-values.yaml` file is saved in the same location that your file containing the Kubernetes deployment is located.
+**Notice on line 51, the `project_selector` is `wordpress`.
+That parameter indicates which project we're pointing to**

-8. Install and run KubeTruth, the Kubernetes operator (A Kubernetes operator is a method of packaging, deploying, and managing a Kubernetes application)
+8. Install and run KubeTruth, which is the Kubernetes operator.

+The Kubernetes operator is a method of packaging, deploying, and managing a Kubernetes applications

 ```
 helm repo add cloudtruth https://packages.cloudtruth.com/charts/